jhyoon00/SJC_RacingSimulation/README.md

 - **Settings:** Clicking the bar brings player to the **Settings** window, where the player can change settings regarding interface, sound, etc.

 ## Responsibilites and Work Distribution
+For now, we are looking to use python's pygame library to code.
+JH will write most of the main.py file.
+There will be many functions available for you to write, so feel free to take responsibility to write some of them.
+However, make sure you know what you are doing, and also make sure you write a lot of comments so others can read your code! <br>

+Most of the work will be divided into two types: **Interface** and **Game Logic**.